 Therefore, in developing the crossover test for the OPEB SRBR in Section 3, Appendix A of this report, we have only included the projected benefits to the extent that on a present value basis they are less than or equal to the OPEB assets currently available in the SRBR as any remaining OPEB SRBR benefits would be paid from future excess earnings.
-Due to the favorable investment experience, the present value of all projected OPEB benefits for current and future retirees of \$1.4 billion, based on membership data as of November 30, 2020, rolled forward to the measurement date as of December 31, 2021, is less than the OPEB assets of \$1.6 billion, so that all projected benefits are expected to be covered by OPEB assets currently in the SRBR.

-&lt;sup>2 Note that the 41.9% market value investment return mentioned above for the SRBR is higher than the 15.95% investment return included in the December 31, 2021 Pension Funding Valuation for Association's entire portfolio.
-The higher return for the SRBR is primarily a result of including the 50% of future excess earnings allocated to the SRBR for the deferred investment gains as of December 31, 2021.
+2 Note that the -33.4% market value investment return mentioned above for the SRBR is lower than the -11.15% investment return included in the December 31, 2022 Pension Funding Valuation for Association's entire portfolio.
+The lower return for the SRBR is primarily a result of the reversal of the 50% of future excess earnings that might be allocated to the SRBR for the deferred investment gains as of December 31, 2021 to reflect future returns below 7.00% that might be allocated to the SRBR for the deferred investment losses as of December 31, 2022.

-- 3. The TOL as of December 31, 2021 was determined by rolling forward the liability results used in determining the sufficiency of the SRBR to provide medical and dental subsidy benefits as of December 31, 2020.
-That TOL has been adjusted to reflect the health care trend assumptions recommended for the upcoming sufficiency study for the SRBR as of December 31, 2021 (reference: our draft trend letter dated March 14, 2022). - 4.
-We have also continued the practice of adjusting the Plan's Fiduciary Net Position as of December 31, 2021 to include the \$1.083 billion set aside by the Retirement Board in the SRBR reserve to pay OPEB benefits as of December 31, 2021.
-This includes \$1.073 billion in the OPEB-related SRBR reserve (after reducing the reserve by the \$5.7 million SRBR implicit subsidy transfer), and \$9.2 million in the 401(h) reserve.
-It should be noted that as of December 31, 2021, the deferred investment gain for the entire Plan was \$1.133 billion.
-Consequently, we have added to the Plan's Fiduciary Net Position the proportionate share of one-half of the net deferred investment gain that is commensurate with the size of the OPEB SRBR reserve to total SRBR and 401(h) reserve to valuation and 401(h) reserve, or \$540.9 million (which will cause the future interest crediting rate to the SRBR reserve to be raised above 7.00% per year). - 5.
-The Coronavirus (COVID-19) pandemic has had a significant impact on the US economy, including most OPEB plans, and will likely continue to have an impact in the future.
-Our results do not include the impact of the following: - Changes in the market value of plan assets since December 31, 2021 - Changes in interest rates since December 31, 2021 - Short-term or long-term impacts on mortality of the covered population - The potential for federal or state fiscal relief
+- 3. The TOL as of December 31, 2022 was determined by rolling forward the liability results used in determining the sufficiency of the SRBR to provide medical and dental subsidy benefits as of December 31, 2021.
+That TOL has been adjusted to reflect the health care trend assumptions recommended for the upcoming sufficiency study for the SRBR as of December 31, 2022 (reference: our draft trend letter dated March 28, 2023). - 4.
+We have also continued the practice of adjusting the Plan's Fiduciary Net Position as of December 31, 2022 to include the \$1.115 billion set aside by the Retirement Board in the SRBR reserve to pay OPEB benefits as of December 31, 2022.
+This includes \$1.106 billion in the OPEB-related SRBR reserve (after reducing the reserve by the \$8.0 million SRBR implicit subsidy transfer), and \$9.0 million in the 401(h) reserve.
+It should be noted that as of December 31, 2022, the deferred investment loss for the entire Plan was \$794 million.
+Consequently, we have subtracted from the Plan's Fiduciary Net Position the proportionate share of the net deferred investment loss that is commensurate with the size of the OPEB SRBR reserve, or \$74.0 million (which will cause the future interest crediting rate to the SRBR reserve to drop below 7.00% per year).